Harry Potter and the Half-Blood Prince (film): Marketing

 Warner Bros. spent an estimated $155 million to market and distribute the film.
 The special-edition two-disc DVD for Harry Potter and the Order of the Phoenix contained two sneak peeks of the film, while the US edition included an additional clip.
 The first teaser for the film, with a length of 15-seconds, was shown alongside the IMAX release of The Dark Knight.
-The first full-length US teaser trailer was released on 29 July on AOL's Moviefone website.
+The first full-length US teaser trailer was released on 29 July on AOL's Moviefone website. this trailer was shown alongside Star Wars: The Clone Wars in August 2008.
 An international teaser was released on 26 October and another teaser trailer was released later.
 Another trailer was screened on the Japanese TV station Fuji TV during a screening of Harry Potter and the Goblet of Fire on 18 January 2009.
-Scenes from the film were aired during ABC Family's Harry Potter marathon, which took place between 5 to 7 December 2008.
+Scenes from the film were aired during ABC Family's Harry Potter marathon, which took place between 5 and 7 December 2008.
 On 5 February 2009, the first three promotional teaser posters were released, featuring Dumbledore and Harry.
 On 5 March and 16 April 2009, new trailers were released by Warner Bros.

 As with the previous films, EA Games produced a video game based on the film.
 On 10 March 2009, it was announced that there would be a video game soundtrack, which was released on 17 March 2009.
 On 27 March, six character posters were released: Harry, Dumbledore, Ron, Hermione, Draco and Snape.
 A Japanese version of the international trailer was released, alongside the original one on 10 April.
 On 8 May, The CW aired a 30-second TV spot, which focused on the romantic side of the film.
 On 20 May, first clip from the film was released through The Ellen DeGeneres Show's official website, showing a love-struck Ron.
 Another clip of the film, showing Dumbledore visiting Tom Riddle's orphanage, was released on 31 May 2009, at the MTV Awards.